-6.2.1 Primary label (Canister)
+6.1.2 Primary label (Canister)

 Labels must have adequate information to permit identification, safe transport, storage and use of the product throughout its shelf life.
-The canister label is to be white with black printing.
+The canister label is to be white with blue printing.
+(Similar to Pantone 18-4247).
 Labels must be self-adhesive and made from paper, e.g., pharmaceutical defiberised paper (80gsm), that is film or UV coated for protection against humidity and firmly affixed to be tamper proof and to prevent detachment in tropical climates.
 Type preferably by lithography directly on container/packaging.

-Ink/colour: The writing on primary and secondary packs must be in indelible ink, in black on white.
+Ink/colour: The writing on primary and secondary packs must be in indelible ink, in blue on white.
 The labelling shall be in English, Arabic and French, one of these languages may be replaced by a local language as requested by UNICEF.